Coron Travel Itinerary (2 – 5 Days): Shipwrecks, Lagoons and Secret Beaches

 Option 3: Tour B

-It packs a lot into one day, including lakes, lagoons and snorkelling over a sunken Japanese warship.
+Tour B is one of the most attractive tours in Coron.
+It packs a lot into one day, including lakes, lagoons and snorkelling over an underwater World War II Japanese warship covered in coral and barnacles (Skeleton Wreck).

 Check the availability for Tour B.